Oncure/TAZ/tests/unittest_descriptions.md

 - Test merged distribution as well.

 ### Test WigBayes
 - Test that a 2 spingroup case with a small second level-density converges to the 1 spingroup case.
-(NOT IMPLEMENTED YET)
 - Test that a 3 spingroup case with a small third level-density converges to the 2 spingroup case.
 (NOT IMPLEMENTED YET)
 - Test that providing Poisson distributions to WigBayes will return the same as the prior.
 - Test that the correct assignment rate matches the assignment probabilities within statistical error.

 ### Test WigSample
-- Test that WigSample returns spingroups with the correct frequency based on the underlying level-densities. (is this correct?)
+- Test that WigSample returns spingroups with the correct frequency based on the underlying level-densities. (this is a poor unit test)
 - Test that WigSample returns spingroups that produce the underlying distribution.
-Verify with Chi-square test.
+Verify with Chi-square test. (this is a poor unit test)

 ### Test WigMaxLikelihood
 - Test that WigMaxLikelihood returns the maximum of the prior probabilities when provided Poisson distributions.